 The primary objective of pulp therapy is to maintain the integrity and health of the teeth and their supporting tissues.
 It is a treatment objective to maintain the vitality of the pulp of a tooth affected by caries, traumatic injury, or other causes.
 Especially in young permanent teeth with immature roots, the pulp is integral to continue apexogenesis.
-Long term retention of a permanent tooth requires a root with a favorable crown/root ratio and dentinal walls that are thick enough to withstand normal function.
+Long term retention of a permanent tooth requires a root with a favorable crown/ root ratio and dentinal walls that are thick enough to with-stand normal function.
 Therefore, pulp preservation is a primary goal for treatment of the young permanent dentition.
-A tooth without a vital pulp, however, can remain clinically functional.1

-The indications, objectives, and type of pulpal therapy depend on whether the pulp is vital or nonvital, based on the clinical diagnosis of normal pulp (symptom free and normally responsive to vitality testing), reversible pulpitis (pulp is capable of healing), symptomatic or asymptomatic irreversible pulpitis (vital inflamed pulp is incapable of healing), or necrotic pulp.2 The clinical diagnosis3 is derived from a:
+A tooth without a vital pulp, however, can remain clinically functional.1 the clinical diagnosis of normal pulp (symptom free and normally responsive to vitality testing), reversible pulpitis (pulp is capable of healing), symptomatic or asymptomatic irreversible pulpitis (vital inflamed pulp is incapable of healing), or necrotic pulp.2 The clinical diagnosis3 is derived from: